 - The size difference, since many melanomas are larger than a pencil eraser

 - Rough or scaly surface

-- Any changes in color, size, shape or texture
+- Any changes in color, size, shape, or texture

-Our doctors are best-in-class board certified physicians.
-Please call for an appointment.
 Beauty is an entirely subjective and personal perspective.
 For example, people around the globe, including many New Yorkers, embrace their moles.
 Others may feel self-conscious about them, especially if they’re on the face.
 If you’d like to have your moles removed for cosmetic reasons, your New York dermatologist can help.
 Sometimes, a raised mole gets in the way of personal grooming.
 A mole can cause discomfort and pain if it gets caught under your razor or comb.
 It makes sense to have such a mole removed.

 Methods of Mole Removal

 Removing a mole is a relatively simple procedure that can usually be done in your New York City dermatologist’s office.
 The method your doctor uses depends on the reason for the removal.
 The most common methods are shaving it off and excising the mole.